 Fishing may not be something you think of when you think of Walt Disney World!
-It was not something I thought about but after my fiancé did it all he can say is, “What an experience!”
-I recently attended the Disney Social Media Moms Celebration and took my fiancé, Lonnie as my guest.
+It was not something I thought about but after my husband did it all he can say is, “What an experience!”
+I recently attended the Disney Social Media Moms Celebration and couldn’t leave my Husband home!
 I had meetings to attend all day during the conference and when I asked Lonnie what he had planned for the day he suggested fishing.

 I thought, “what?” you don’t want to go to the parks?
 He replied, “here we are in Disney World, no kids, and you are in meetings all morning…What better way to pass the time than to go bass fishing?”